Drunk/drug in charge

 In Charge of A Vehicle With Excess Alcohol or Drugs

 Auriga Advocates are specialist solicitors in offences of being in charge of a vehicle with excess alcohol or drugs.
 If you are facing an offence when you were not driving your car, you will be wondering if you have a defence!
-Well, we are here to help you defend your licence, put your mind at rest and speak to one of
+Well, we are here to help you defend your licence, put your mind at rest and speak to one of our drink/drug drive specialist solicitors.

-If you have been approached by the police when you are not driving your car you will be confused and probably upset at having to provide a roadside sample for alcohol or drugs and if, positive a further specimen at the police station, after
+If you have been approached by the police when you are not driving your car you will be confused and probably upset at having to provide a roadside sample for alcohol or drugs and if, positive a further specimen at the police station, after all you were not driving why should you be charged with anything?

 The answer is that it is an offence to be in charge of a vehicle with alcohol or drugs above the prescribed limit.
-This is to prevent drivers who, are not actually driving but may be inclined to
+This is to prevent drivers who, are not actually driving but may be inclined to try drive whilst they are above the limit, giving into temptation.

 However, if you are charged with an offence of being in charge all is not lost as there are clear defences to this offence and even if convicted it will not necessarily result in a ban.